KaweewatN/DES484_Backdoor/README.md

-# Enhanced Python Backdoor - DES484 Assignment
+# Python Backdoor - DES484 Assignment

 **⚠️ EDUCATIONAL PURPOSE ONLY - ETHICAL HACKING CLASS PROJECT**

-This is an enhanced reverse shell backdoor created for the DES484 Ethical Hacking course at SIIT.
+This is a reverse shell backdoor created for the DES484 Ethical Hacking course at SIIT.
 This project demonstrates advanced post-exploitation techniques and backdoor development concepts.

 ## 📋 Project Structure